Search

 • Do I want to obtain professional certifications?
 The Bureau of Labor Statistics (BLS) considers the National Institute for Automotive Service Excellence (ASE) certification a standard for diesel mechanics, so you’ll want to ensure the program you attend helps prepare you to take the certification exam after graduation.

-2. Evaluate the Program Structure and Course Options
+2. Evaluate the Diesel Mechanic School’s Program Structure

 Once you’ve identified your career goals, you’ll want to consider whether the program structure fits your learning style.
 Diesel mechanics mostly work with their hands.
 Therefore, those interested in a diesel mechanic education typically learn best by doing.

 A good diesel mechanic school will provide plenty of opportunities for hands-on application.
-Universal Technical Institute’s (UTI) diesel mechanic school uses a blended learning model that closely mirrors the training diesel mechanics undergo in the field.
+Universal Technical Institute (UTI) uses a blended-learning model that closely mirrors the training diesel mechanics undergo in the field.1

-Half of the program consists of online instruction, while the other half includes hands-on application in labs similar to environments seen in the field.
+A portion of the program consists of online instruction, while the rest includes hands-on application in labs similar to environments seen in the field.
 Both the online and hands-on portions are led by instructors with real-world experience.

 UTI developed its curriculum with the help of industry leaders to better understand what employers are looking for from entry-level mechanics.
 Diesel mechanic courses at UTI include: